Shift3/boilerplate-client-react/Contributing.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The `release_name` is whatever you put for the version number in step 4.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This command will open nano.
 You will need to use it in order to write and submit a commit message.

-After submitting the message, you will then need to write and submit a message for the commit's tag, ex. version 2.0.1 release.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; After submitting the message, you will then need to write and submit a message for the commit's tag, ex. version 2.0.1 release.

 8. You will see a summary of actions.